Rapise and Git Integration¶

 Important

-Rapise 7 and lower mirrors folder structure of a test.
-If there are sub-tests then corresponding sub-folders are created in Documents of Spira.
+Rapise 7 and lower mirrors the folder structure of a test.
+If there are sub-tests, corresponding sub-folders are created in Spira's Documents.

-Rapise 8.0+ creates plain structure.
+Rapise 8.0+ creates a flat structure.
 All files are stored within the main folder of a test.
-This type of repository increases saving/loading speed.
+This structure increases saving/loading speed.

 How It is Stored in Git¶

-When the test stays in Git then a folder in Spira is also created (in pre Rapise 8.0 the root folder is used):
+When the test remains in Git, a folder is also created in Spira (for Rapise versions prior to 8.0, the root folder is used):

-Spira Documents section contains only one item - a link to a local file starting with %GITROOT%
+The Spira Documents section contains only one item: a link to a local file starting with %GITROOT%

 :

-This means that to access this file, there should be an environment variable %GITROOT%
+This means that to access this file, an environment variable %GITROOT%

 Saving Existing Test and SyncToSpira.cmd¶

-If Test stored in Git and linked to Spira then pressing on Save to Spira link again have no visual effect - the test is already linked to test case and file versioning should be done by user using the installed git client.
+If a test is stored in Git and linked to Spira, pressing the Save to Spira link again will have no visual effect; the test is already linked to the test case, and file versioning should be performed by the user using the installed Git client.

-Sometimes we want to sync test file with Git every time we press Save to Spira
+Sometimes, it is desirable to sync test files with Git every time Save to Spira

-.
-It is common practice to do commit, pull and then push every time we press it.
-This may be achieved by defining a file SyncToSpira.cmd
+is pressed.
+It is common practice to perform a commit, pull, and then push every time the button is pressed.
+This can be achieved by creating a file named SyncToSpira.cmd

 .

-This file may be stored either common folder:
+This file may be stored in either a common folder:

 c:\Users\Public\Documents\Rapise\SyncToSpira.cmd

-Or in the root of current test framework.
+Or in the root of the current test framework.

-It gets path to the framework root as a 1st parameter (%1) and path to .sstest
+It receives the path to the framework root as its first parameter (%1) and the path to the .sstest

 Basic SyncToSpira.cmd¶